Rent safe and private dog parks hosted by locals

 Store firewood and debris away from living spaces

-Keep firewood, garden debris, and other clutter away from areas where your dog spends time, as these can be attractive hiding spots for spiders.
+Keep firewood, garden debris, and other clutter away from areas where your dog spends time.
+These can be attractive hiding spots for spiders.

 Check your dog’s bedding